anaibol/awesome-serverless/README.md

 * [Azure Infrastructure as Code](https://www.manning.com/books/azure-infrastructure-as-code) - Master ARM templates, Bicep scripting, and other Azure Infrastructure-as-Code tools, techniques, and practices to run application infrastructure on the Azure cloud.
 * [Securing Kubernetes Secrets](https://www.manning.com/books/securing-kubernetes-secrets) - Securing Kubernetes Secrets is a compact hands-on guide to storing and protecting sensitive data in a Kubernetes environment.
 * [Kubeflow in Action](https://www.manning.com/books/kubeflow-in-action) - Guide to deploying machine learning to production using the Kubeflow MLOps platform.
+* [Kubernets on Windows](https://www.manning.com/books/kubernetes-on-windows) - Guide to successfully running windows and .NET applications on a Kubernetes cluster.

 ## Courses